 Everybody’s a writer in the Internet age, and that’s great.

-I just wish more people had an editor, as well.
+I just wish more people had an editor, as well, particularly if they want to market fitness over 50.

 There’s no substitute for a collaborator who’s looking over your shoulder and pointing out where you could improve.
 But absent that, you can take steps on your own to make your writing better — whether it’s in blog posts, memos, tweets or articles.

 Here are a few tips I’ve picked up over the (many, pre-Google) years as a professional writer and editor.
-They’ll help you get your message across more effectively.
+They’ll help you get your message across more effectively when you market fitness over 50.
 I hope you try them and I hope they help.
 Let me know!

 - Resist the urge to use exclamation points!